drinkbird/drinkbird.github.io/_posts/blog/2015-08-07-recommended-books-for-software-developers.md

 Especially books around people and behavior can be relevant for a lifetime, as technology changes but people don't.

 Having a solid skill set based on fundamentals can help us learn new technologies on demand, rapidly adapt to new requirements and ultimately live a more fulfilled professional life.
 Skills based on information have to be built on top of fundamentals.

+I have also included a few exceptional books that live in the cross section between information and fundamentals.
+These are tagged as `Niche` and make the most sense for people who work day to day with these specific technologies.

 ### Don't judge a book by its ~~cover~~ programming language